DIY Wire Spool Coffee Table

 We then drilled 4 holes that we will use bolts to attach the blocks to the table.
 Notice the little hand?
 We had plenty of little helpers with this project.
 I have 3 boys that think re-purposing is where its at!
 I love this.
 My little girl just likes to be part of the party.

-Once the blocks were attached, we secured the casters onto the blocks.
+Once the blocks are attached, we secure the casters onto the blocks.
 We drilled holes to secure more bolts.

-Once again, our little elves were put to work tightening the bolts.
-We used caster wheels that were 6 inches in size.
+Once again, our little elves got put to work tightening the bolts.
+We used caster wheels that are 6 inches in size.

 Make sure you share it!